 Indigenous Australians have an average life expectancy 19 years below that of wider Queensland and an unparalleled lack of access to healthcare services.

 The gap starts early.
 Of the student population who attend Ngak Min, 10% already have a chronic diagnosis and more than 75% did not have a health check in the 12 months before their enrolment.

 Being located on a college campus can help us reduce inequalities in health outcomes by developing health-seeking behaviour and giving control to the students and families to make decisions about their own health.

 What we are Doing

 The Ngak Min model is informed by the ‘Team Around the Family’ approach.
 Through staff/parent training and curriculum integration, we are building the capability of all involved to promote healthy development and reduce the burden of disease.

 With on-site access to a wide range of specialists, we’re limiting the multiple and complex referral pathways, which are known to hinder access by many First Nations people.

-Our Ngak Min model also considers the complex nexus between economic disadvantage, child adversity, health and violence.
+Our culturally safe, trauma-informed case management framework integrates into all social contexts, while also considering the complex connection between economic disadvantage, child adversity, health and violence.